 - 10.1.
 After a sweep has completed, use the markers to find the worst case (highest point) of the return loss.
 You may wish to put the analyzer into hold sweep mode. - 10.2.
-Record the worst case return loss and frequency.
-Because the gating window includes all reflections from the test port to the test connector, there is no need to compensate for any gating signal loss.
+Record the worst-case return loss and frequency.
+Because the time-gated response removes the effect of reflections from the input connector, it is necessary to compensate the result for loss in signal hitting the middle connector.
+In general, the compensation can be calculated by: